QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 A good place to start is to choose a short window length equal to 2-3 times the dominant period of the signal you are hoping to capture.
 The long window values are then much longer than the short window.
 Typical values are 5-10 times the length of the short window.

 When choosing your parameters, you should experiment with different values using your data before running a `detect` run.
-A good way to do this is to use a combination of the `Archive` and `STALTAOnset` classes to grab sections of data from your archive and apply different filter and STALTA parameters to it.
-The data can be manipulated and displayed using `matplotlib` as in the example below.
+A good way to do this is to use a combination of the :class:`Archive` and :class:`STALTAOnset` classes to grab sections of data from your archive and apply different filter and STALTA parameters to it.
+The data can be manipulated and displayed using `matplotlib <https://matplotlib.org/>`_ as in the example below.

 ::